 Section 1: The Standing Committees shall be appointed by the President.

-Section 2: Standing Committees shall be as follows:
+Section 2: Standing Committees may be as follows:

 a) Nominating Committee

 Section 1: The annual meeting shall be held in the winter for the purposes of hearing reports from the Standing Committees, holding election of officers, and to consider any other old or new business.
 The winter meeting shall also consist of a coaching clinic and Hall of Fame induction, and an Honors Luncheon.

 Section 2: Special meetings may be called by the President, the Executive Committee, or on application of twelve members of the Association.

 Section 3: Fifteen members of the Association, in good standing, shall constitute a quorum for the transaction of business at the annual meeting.